 Connie studied Elementary Ed. at Western Oregon State College.
 She and her husband Mike are committed to educating their three children from a Christian perspective.
 She has enjoyed many years of homeschooling.
 Connie helped to form a co-op in her early homeschooling days, and taught a variety of subjects in the six years her family participated in it.
 She is returning for her second year as Paideia’s 8th grade Bible Class teacher with the desire to nurture a love for God and His Word.

 Jakob is excited to start his first year teaching at Paideia.
-Raised and still living in Dayton, OR, Jakob recently received his BA in Medieval Studies from St. Olaf College in 2018.
-During his time at St. Olaf he enrolled in the college’s Great Books program, took organ lessons, and tutored Latin his senior year.
-It was also during this time that he discovered Classical Christian schools; his three little cousins all enrolled in one, and several of his fellow classics students were hired by such schools.
+Raised in Dayton, OR, Jakob received his BA in Medieval Studies from St. Olaf College in 2018.
+During his time at St. Olaf he enrolled in the college’s Great Books program, took organ lessons, and tutored Latin.
+It was also during this time that he discovered Classical Christian schools.
 As a Medievalist he is passionate to preserve the use of the Trivium and the exploration of our European heritage.
 His favorite author is C.S.
 Lewis, his favorite hike (right now) is Cascade Head, and his favorite organist is Dietrich Buxtehude.

 Beth Anne Cacka continues with us this year as art teacher for 1st through 4th grades, and a teacher’s aide for the upper elementary classes.
 She graduated from Hyles-Anderson college with a Bachelor of Science in Elementary Education.
 She taught 3rd, 4th, and 5th grade for several years before marriage and becoming a mom of two boys.
 She loves art, history, music, animals, baking, hiking, and spending time outdoors with her family in our beautiful state.